iwhite90/ScalaForTheInterested/chapters/Section06.md

 }
 ```

-Now lets say we want to create a fantastic game, where the player goes around fighting monsters.
+Now let's say we want to create a fantastic game, where the player goes around fighting monsters.
 I'm going to write a `Monster` object.
 It will be a bit less powerful than the player, so I'll give it less health and damage.
 Also, we don't want it to be able to heal.
 So it looks something like this:

 ```
 object Monster {